erik/rust-statsd/README.md

 rust-statsd
 ===========

-It's a `statsd` server implementation.
+It's a `statsd` server/client implementation.
 In Rust.

 License
 -------